An introduction to the world of the International Super Modified Association

-A typical ISMA starting field includes nearly every type of race driver from experienced, savvy veterans to young up-and-comers trying to make a name to stock-car racers who’ve found a supermodified ride and love for the high-speed, high-energy form of motorsport.
+A typical ISMA starting field includes a wide range of racecar drivers from experienced, savvy veterans to young up-and-comers trying to make a name.

-The ISMA tour includes over a dozen franchise teams that attend every show.
-Similar to series like the World of Outlaws sprint cars, local teams join the ISMA regulars at various venues to make up impressive starting fields of over 20 and sometimes 30 winged supermodifieds.
+The ISMA tour includes around a dozen franchise teams that will attend nearly every show.
+Similar to series like the World of Outlaws, local teams join the ISMA regulars at different tracks to make up impressive starting fields winged, big-block supermodifieds.

 ISMA supermodifieds are the fastest short-track racecars in the world.
-At approximately 1850 pounds with big-block methanol fuel-injected Chevrolets pumping out over 800 horsepower, an ISMA super reaches speeds in excess of 140 mph at asphalt ovals that are all less than one mile in length.
+Weighing approximately 1850 pounds and powered by methanol-burning, fuel-injected, big-block race engines pumping out 800 to 900 horsepower, an ISMA super reaches speeds in excess of 130 to 140 mph at asphalt ovals less than one mile in length.

-Planted on a 20” Hoosier right-rear tire with loads of down force from the air-strut adjustable top wing, an ISMA super can maintain cornering speed that rivals any racecar in the world.
+Planted on a 20” Hoosier right-rear tire with loads of downforce from the air-strut adjustable top wing, an ISMA super can maintain cornering speeds that rival any racecar in the world.

 Click here to learn more about an ISMA supermodified.